Learning with Density Matrices and Random Features: Experimental Evaluation

 \subsubsection{Data sets and experimental setup}

 Six benchmark data sets were used.
 The details of these datasets are shown in Table \ref{Table:classification_dataset}.
 In the case of Gisette and Cifar, we applied a principal component analysis algorithm using 400 principal components in order to reduce the dimension.
 DMKDC was trained using the estimation strategy (DMKDC) and an ADAM stochastic gradient descent strategy (DMKDC-SGD).
 As baseline we compared against a linear support vector machine (SVM) trained using the same RFF as DMKDC.
-In the case of MNIST and Cifar, we additionally built a union of a LeNet architecture \cite{lecun1989backpropagation}, as a feature extraction block, and DMKDC-SGD as the classifier layer.
+The SVM was trained using the LinearSVC model from scikit-learn, which is based in an efficient C implementation tailored to linear SVMs.
+In the case of MNIST and Cifar, we additionally built a union of a LeNet architecture \citep{lecun1989backpropagation}, as a feature extraction block, and DMKDC-SGD as the classifier layer.
 The LeNet block is composed of two convolutional layers, one flatten layer and one dense layer.
 The first convolutional layer has 20 filters, kernel size of 5, same as padding, and ReLu as the activation function.
 The second convolutional layer has 50 filters, kernel size of 5, same as padding, and ReLu as the activation function.
 The dense layer has 84 units and ReLU as the activation function.
 The dense layer is finally connected to DMKDC.
 We report results for the combined model (LeNet DMKDC-SGD) and the LeNet model with a softmax output layer (LeNet).
 To make the comparison with baseline models fair, in all the cases the RFF layer of DMKDC-SGD is frozen, so its weights are not modified by the stochastic gradient descent learning process.

 For each data set, we made a hyper parameter search using a five-fold cross-validation with 25 randomly generated configurations.
 The number of RFF was set to 1000 for all the methods.
 For each dataset we calculated the inter-sample median distance $\mu$ and defined an interval around $\gamma=\frac{1}{2\sigma^2}$.
 The $C$ parameter of the SVM was explored in an exponential scale from $2^{-5}$ to $2^{10}$.
 For the ADAM optimizer in DMKDC-SGD with and without LeNet we choose the learning rate in the interval $(0, 0.001]$.
 The number of eigen-components of the factorization was chosen from $\{0.1, 0.2, 0.5, 1\}$ where each number represents a percentage of the RFF.
 After finding the best hyper-parameter configuration using cross validation, 10 different experiments were performed with different random initialization.
 The mean and the standard deviation of the accuracy is reported.